malongfei89/cocurrentProgram-In-JAVA/README.md

 ## There are four progress bars which run parallel in different speed within this GUI application;

-## Once Start button is pressed, all progress bars will start at the same time;
+## Once Start button is pressed, all progress bars will start at the same time in different speed rate;

 ## Once Pause button is pressed, all progress bars will pause;